 2. Fill in your full name, address, and phone number.

-3. Upload your playwriting resume.
-Please include short, one-act and full-length plays written including reading, workshop and production history with performance venues and dates.
+3. Upload your playwriting resume, including short, one-act and full-length plays written, and production history with performance venues and dates.

-4. Upload one unpublished full-length play or book of a musical.
+4. Upload one unpublished full-length play.
 (The following files may be used: txt, pdf, doc, docx, rtf).

-You may save your application at any point and return to it before submitting.
-Once the cutoff of 350 applications is reached, the application window will close and you may not alter your application in any way.
+Once the cutoff of 350 applications is reached, the application window will close, and you may not alter your application in any way.